What you should include on your resume

 • "Good communication skills"

 • Avoid technical terms/company jargon that may not be familiar to your audience.
-Many companies have their own internal language/terms/acronyms that you become so accustomed to, you don't realize it's not the 'industry term'.
+Many companies have their internal language/terms/acronyms that you become so accustomed to, that you don't realize it's not the 'industry term'.
 You may include an excellent achievement on your resume but if no one can understand it, it won't help your chances.

 About this author